This article applies as of PRTG 22

 If you know the class and the name of a specific counter, put them in an expression of the WMI Query Language (WQL) with this syntax:

 Replace countername and counterclass with your individual data.

-A complete reference for WQL is here: WQL (SQL for WMI) on MSDN
+A complete reference for WQL can be found here: WQL (SQL for WMI)

-Note: For correct monitoring, PRTG needs a single number value or string (depending on the sensor type you use) in a single row.
-If your query returns more than one result, you need to narrow down the result set using a WHERE clause in this syntax:
+Note: To monitor correctly, PRTG needs a single numeric value or string (depending on the sensor type you use) in a single row.
+If your query returns more than one result, you need to narrow down the result set with a WHERE clause with this syntax:

 SELECT countername FROM counterclass WHERE anothercounter = value

-This is documented in the Microsoft article WHERE Clause.
+This is documented in this article: WHERE Clause.

 Step 3: Test your WMI query in WMI Tester